Message us or call us on

 You have the day to relax at the finca, or head out for some further exploration.
 Nearby there is a nature reserve which has abundant quantities of birdlife.
 If you like your food, you might spend the morning in the kitchen, helping to make empanadas or other food.
 Alternatively, head out with your guide to go for a hike in the mountains.

 Set off on your journey to drive over the Piedra del Molino Pass and through the Los Cardones National Park to the mountain village of Cachi.
 The national park is particularly famous for its giant cacti which dot hillsides ranging in colour from dark green to deep red.
 This is a beautiful journey on unpaved roads so it's a slow drive with lots of stops.
-You can either have a driver-guide or go self-guided, whichever you prefer.
+The trip as described is self-drive, though we can also arrange a driver-guide if you prefer.

 Leaving Cachi, you follow the legendary Ruta 40 road down the Calchaquies Valley.
-The villagers in this area make their living from peppers so you will pass enormous stretches of red peppers drying in the sun.
+The villagers in this area make their living from peppers so you will pass enormous stretches of red peppers drying in the sun at certain times of year.
 After passing through the village of Molinos, you will reach the Valley of the Arrows.
 As the sun sets, the mountains change colour, making for some of the most beautiful scenery of your holiday.

 Head back north to Salta this morning through more beautiful scenery.
 There is an early evening direct flight to Iguassú (flight times may vary).
-You are met on arrival and taken to your hotel which is in the Iryapú Forest natural reserve, a 600 hectare area on the banks of the Iguassú River.
-This is home to several thousand native species of flora as well as hundreds of birds, butterflies and even monkeys.
+You are met on arrival and taken across the border to your beautiful hotel, the only one set within the bounds of the national park.
+This evening you can walk out among the walkways to view the falls in the peaceful time after the crowds have departed for the day.

-Fly to Sao Paolo from where you travel by comfortable bus along the coast to Paraty, a journey of around four hours.
+Fly to Sao Paolo from where you travel by private transfer along the coast to Paraty, a journey of around four hours.
 Paraty is a beautiful colonial town with a car-free heart, set beneath striking green mountains on the edge of a beautiful bay.
 In short, it's rather lovely.
-Settle into your very comfortable small hotel this evening before heading out to explore.
+Settle into your very comfortable small pousada this evening before heading out to explore.

 Day to relax and explore colonial Paraty, with its profusion of beautiful churches, boutique shops, bars and restaurants.
 There are a number of beaches in the area which are ideal for relaxation and swimming.
 Paraty is a year round destination with water temperatures ranging between 23 to 28 celsius.
 Remember this is a rainforest region - very green and beautiful - rain is part of the system.